AccelerationNet/a-cl-logger/README.md

 (testlog.debug :a-plist-key :a-plist-value :some-key "some value")
 ```

+### Changing / Adding to the messages being logged

+Messages generate signals on being created and on being appended.
+At each of these points you can invoke the restart `change-message`
+to alter the message going out.
+Generally the message you change
+to will be a copy of the original (see copy-message).

 ### Gotchas

  * There are some SBCL specifics.
 Cross platform help would be nice
   * "--quiet" command line arg
   * logstash hostname

+### Differences From Arnesi/src/log.lisp
+ * There has been some significant renaming
+  * deflogger -> define-logger
+  * log-category -> logger
+ * File streams ensure the file is open to write to
+ * Failing to write to one appender / logger doesnt prevent the rest
+   from working